-6 Amazing Facts You Didn’t Know About Pumpkins
+6 Amazing Pumpkin Facts You Probably Didn’t Know

 Many people are shocked to learn that in addition to 50 grams of sugar, one of the secret ingredients in your $5-6 pumpkin spice latte from Starbucks is berries.